AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> Puede consultar la `error.log` en caso de errores, como las funciones personalizadas, no se enumeran en el editor de reglas.
+> Puede consultar la `error.log` para cualquier error, como funciones personalizadas que no aparecen en el editor de reglas.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->